xpinked/pyinject/README.md

 ## License

-This project is licensed under the terms of the GPL-3.0 license license.
+This project is licensed under the terms of the MIT license.